EnRoute vs Waitlist Me:

 No. EnRoute is designed to be simple enough for staff to learn quickly, even during busy shifts, while still handling more than just the waitlist.

-Takes minutes to set up.
 No disruption to your current flow.

 Still exploring your options?